joshbrew/threadop/README.md

 - One-off or repeat use with easy cleanup.
 - Chain multiple workers with message port automation
 - Specify imports (local or remote) from strings or objects to use the full range of esm import abilities.
 - Dramatically increase program performance with easy parallelism!
+The time to instantiate a basic worker is ~0.1ms

 Import `threadop` as a default import